-Any OTC medication which is bought onto the College premises will be stored in the locked cabinet in the First Aid and Medical Room.
-They must come in the original packaging, in the pupil's name, with clear instructions as to the dosage and instructions for administration.
-A Medication Consent form must be filled in by parents/guardians/carers before administration.
+Any OTC medication which is bought onto school premises will be stored in the locked cabinet in the Health Centre.
+They must come in the original packaging, in the student's name, with clear instructions as to the dosage and instructions for administration.
+A Medication Consent Form must be filled in by parents/guardians/carers before administration.
 Medication will be recorded in the medical room as per the type, amount and expiry date.
-OTC administered to pupils will be given only by the Registered Nurse on-site; if unavailable it can be given by the advanced first aiders who have undertaken the medication training.
+OTC administered to students will be given only by the Registered Nurse on-site; if unavailable it can be given by the advanced first aiders who have undertaken the medication training.